UNC-Libraries/staging-areas/README.md

     file:/mnt/shared/something/stage-one/project-alpha/photo.tiff

-When a project or manifest is involved in a multi-user work flow, the Tag URIs work the same way to maintain file references in diverse environments.
+When a project or manifest is involved in a multi-user work flow, the Tag URIs work the same way to maintain file references on a variety of platforms and machines.

 Requirements
 ----